 If you love to rollerskate, head to Springfield Skateland just south of Springfield.
-Depending on the night, skating prices range between $5-$7 and includes regular quad skates.
+Depending on the night, skating prices range between $5-7 on select days and weekends and includes regular quad skates.
 If you wish to upgrade to speed or inline skates, it's an additional $3.

 Address: 5163 S. Campbell Ave., Springfield

 Jordan Valley Ice Park in downtown Springfield and features two indoor NHL-size ice rinks for public skating.
 Ice skating is $7 with a $3 skate rental.
 Use this coupon, and you can get your skate rental for free.